Sig Engineering - Part 1 - Solana's Gossip Protocol

 (s) are used to prune duplicate PushMessage

-(s) in the broadcast tree (i.e., sending a Prune message that effectively says: “stop sending me this data, I’ve already received it from another node").
+(s) in the broadcast tree.
+In essence, sending a Prune message that effectively says: “stop sending me data with this origin, I am already receiving it from another node".

 Sending Prune Message